mlnck/MERNSkeleton/Tutorial.md

 ```
 MONGO_SEED='true'
 ```
-If you run the query again, you will now see the data from the seed file has successfully been saved.
+If you restart the server and run the query again, you will now see the data from the seed file has successfully been saved.
 ```
 > db.planes.find()
 { "_id" : ObjectId("59e3bf7726dd5319781b1354"), "img" : "plane1.png", "name" : "Air Ufthedog", "content" : "My fear of planes has taken off.", "confirmation" : "Whats our vector Victor?", "dateAdded" : ISODate("2017-10-15T20:05:11.195Z"), "__v" : 0 }